ecyshor/nicu.dev/content/posts/2020-07-07-scala-exception-handling.md

 ```scala
 def doSomething(): Future[_] = ???
 ```

-The defintion of the method does not specify any failure that can happen, we always count on the happy case and don't have to think about anything else.
+We know nothing about what can go wrong, other than it's possible that a `Throwable` can be thrown from somewhere, we always count on the happy case and don't have to think about anything else.
 While it's simpler to start with this is not reality, we just ignore the unknown.

-ADTs with EitherT from cats coming to the rescue.
 The code gets more complex to write as you have to define all the possible failure, but the context that you get from a failure is invaluable.
 This forces us to define the code paths at compile time and not be surprised by any runtime exception.

 ```scala
 def doSomething(): EitherT[F, SomeFailure, _] = ???